Silvan, Diyarbakır: History

-Silvan has been identified by several scholars as one of two possible locations (the other being Arzan) of Tigranakert (Tigranocerta), the ancient capital of the Kingdom of Armenia, which was built by King Tigran the Great (ruling 95–55 BC) and named in his honor.
+Silvan has been identified by several scholars as one of two possible locations (the other being Arzan) of Tigranocerta, the ancient capital of the Kingdom of Armenia, which was built by Tigranes the Great (ruling 95–55 BCE) and named in his honor.

 Roman era

-In 69 BC, the army of Republican Rome defeated Tigran's troops in the battle of Tigranocerta.
-The city lost its importance as a thriving center for trade and Hellenistic culture in the following decades.
+In 69 BCE, the army of Republican Rome defeated Tigranes' troops at the battle of Tigranocerta.
+The city lost its importance as a thriving center for trade and Hellenism in the following decades.
 In 387 AD, with the Peace of Acilisene, Tigranakert was made part of the Byzantine Empire.

-Around 400 AD, the city's bishop, Marutha (later, saint Maruthas), brought a large number of relics of Christian martyrs persecuted under Sassanid rule back from Sassanid Persia.
-For this reason Tigranakert was renamed Martyropolis (Μαρτυρούπολις), "city of the martyrs."
-Following the reforms of Justinian I (rule 527–565), the city was made the capital of the province of Fourth Armenia.
+Around 400 CE, the city's bishop, Maruthas of Martyropolis, brought a large number of relics of Christian martyrs back from the Sasanian Empire.
+For this reason, Tigranakert was renamed Martyropolis (Μαρτυρούπολις), 'city of the martyrs'.
+Following the reforms of Justinian I (rule 527–565), the city was made the capital of the province of Sophene.
 The city was inconclusively besieged by the Persians in the last phase of the Iberian War.

 The city suffered heavily in the Battle of Martyropolis in 588 AD, but soon prospered again.

 Islamic era

-It was known by the name of Mayyāfāriqīn after the Arabs took over this region in the 7th century.
-It was then controlled by the first three Arab Caliphates until it came under the control of the Hamdanids in 935, then the Buyids in 978, then it came under the Kurdish Marwanids and became the capital of their dynasty until the end of the 11th century.
+It was known as Mayyāfāriqīn after the early Muslim conquests in the 7th century.
+It was then controlled by the first three caliphates until it came under the control of the Hamdanids in 935, then the Buyids in 978, then it came under the Kurdish Marwanids and became the capital of their dynasty until the end of the 11th century.
 The city and the entire province of Diyarbakir were taken in 1085 by the Seljuk Turks under Malik-Shah I.

 During the following years, the city changed hands several times due to rivalries between Seljuk clans and local rulers.
 In 1118, the Artukids took the city.
 They resisted the attacks of Zengid ruler Imad al-Din Zengi for many years.
 The Artukid Husam al-Din Timurtash built the Malabadi Bridge near Meiafarakin, one of the wonders of the time by its dimensions.
 The dynasty remained in place but preferred to reside in Mardin, leaving a governor to preside over Meiafarakin.

 In early 1260, the city, defended by its last Ayyubid ruler Al-Kamil Muhammad, suffered the Siege of Mayyāfāriqīn, and its population then massacred by the Mongol army led by Hulagu Khan, with the help of his Georgian and Armenian allies.
 The Artukids eventually disappeared in 1408 under the attacks of the Qara Qoyunlu.